caryll/otfcc/README.md

  --ugly                  : Force uglify the output JSON.
  --time                  : Time each substep.
  --ignore-glyph-order    : Do not export glyph order information.
- --ignore-hints          : Do not export hingint information.
+ --ignore-hints          : Do not export hinting information.
 ```

-### `otfccbuild` : Build an OpenType font file form JSON
+### `otfccbuild` : Build an OpenType font file from JSON
 ```
 otfccbuild [OPTIONS] input.json -o output.[ttf|otf]